-- Separate your business and personal checking accounts.
+- Separate your business and personal transaction accounts.

 Many banks also offer mobile apps.
-View your balance, make transfers, pay bills and set up automatic bill pay, and monitor cash flow from anywhere.
+View your balance, make transfers, pay bills and set up automatic bill paying, and monitor cash flows from anywhere.

-As you research your options, look for a business checking account with a strong introductory offer and low fees.
-Some common checking account and service fees include:
+As you research your options, look for a business transaction account with a strong introductory offer and low fees.
+Some common transaction account and service fees include:

-- Maintenance fees: Banks may waive these fees if you meet minimum balance requirements each month.
+- Maintenance fees.
+Banks may waive these fees if you meet the minimum balance requirements each month.
 Many banks make these requirements easy to meet for small businesses.

-- ATM fees: Most banks allow you to withdraw from in-network ATMs without fees.
+- ATM fees.
+Most banks allow you to withdraw from network ATMs without fees.
 Many will charge a flat fee for withdrawing funds from another bank’s ATM.

-When considering a business checking account, make sure you understand the fees, requirements, and restrictions.
-If you think you’ll have a high number of checking account transactions each month, look for an account with a high transaction limit.
-If you plan on withdrawing cash from an ATM frequently, make sure you have in-network ATMs in your area to avoid unnecessary fees.
+When considering a business transaction account, make sure you understand the fees, requirements and restrictions.
+If you think you’ll have a high number of transaction account transactions each month, look for an account with a high transaction limit.
+If you plan on withdrawing cash from an ATM frequently, make sure you have network ATMs in your area to avoid unnecessary fees.

-Typically, online-only business checking accounts promise lower fees and more convenience, but there are a few drawbacks.
+Typically, online-only business transaction accounts promise lower fees and more convenience, but there are a few drawbacks.
 Most don’t allow cash deposits, so it may not be a good fit for a business that handles cash transactions.
 Additionally, because the account is online-only, you won’t find a physical branch.
-If you like to bank face-to-face, online-only accounts may not be the right fit.
+If you like to bank face to face, online-only accounts may not be the right fit.

-Meanwhile, some banks offer free small business checking accounts for new and small businesses.
+Meanwhile, some banks offer free small-business transaction accounts for new and small businesses.
 If you’re tight on funds, a free account might get your business on its feet.
-But beware: Free accounts may come with tighter restrictions on deposits and transactions.
-Think about what you need your business checking account to do before making any decisions based on price.
+But beware: free accounts may come with tighter restrictions on deposits and transactions.
+Think about what you need your business transaction account to do before making any decisions based on price.

-Once you’ve got your business checking account up and running, a business savings account is a smart second step.
-Use a savings account in conjunction with your checking account to separate your savings from your working capital.
+Once you’ve got your business transaction account up and running, a business savings account is a smart second step.
+Use a savings account in conjunction with your transaction account to separate your savings from your working capital.